GodswillUmoh/Matplotlib_Vs_Seaborn/README.md

 ## Key Difference
 > Matplotlib provides the foundation for creating plots and is more flexible but requires more customization.
 > Seaborn offers a simpler, high-level interface for creating complex plots with minimal effort.

+## Displaying some of the python codes for Matplotlib and Seaborn